Meigyoku-Thmn/YTSubConverter/README.md

 # About this fork
-Add 4 additional advanced settings that you can apply for each style:
+It has 4 additional advanced settings that you can apply for each style:
-- Prevent font family from being overriden
+- Pin font name to avoid being overriden
-- Allow font size overriding
+- Clear font size
-- Allow background and foreground style overriding
+- Clear background and foreground style
 - Don't use space in padding

 ---